Local veteran cherishes Triad Honor Flight journey

 They were on the first two seats in the front row of the plane.
 Throughout the 45-minute flight, Barber told Davis repeatedly he could not wait to see the WWII monument.

 The group filled four chartered buses as they visited a number of war memorials, placing wreaths at four of them.
-They also stopped at the Martin Luther King Jr. and Franklin D. Roosevelt memorials.
+They also stopped at the Martin Luther King Jr. and Franklin D. Roosevelt memorials, as well.

 At the Air Force Memorial, Barber said he was not getting off the bus because he came to see the WWII Memorial.
 When Davis told him they were going to eat, Barber got off and was glad he did because he thought that was “the most fascinating (memorial) to me.
 The sculpture was really pretty.
 It looks like a plane, and it ends up in the sky.”

-Note: Editor’s Note: Dallas Barber, a World War II veteran, died on Sunday, just 10 days after he made his treasured flight to the nation’s capital to see the national monument that pays tribute to his fallen comrades.